How to Pay a Late Patent Maintenance Fee: Reviving a Utility Patent

 What examples of delay are not unintentional?

-Certain decisions by a patentee causing delay may be intentional.
+Certain reasons for delay may be considered intentional.
 Here are examples of abandoned patent applications that do not qualify as unintentional delay where the applicant:

 • does not consider claims to be patentable over prior art references;